Power Source Volunteers

 If you would like more information about the Power Source Volunteers, please call South River EMC at 892-8071 or e-mail an inquiry to email@example.com.

-The Power Source Volunteers, or PSV, awarded six college scholarships to South River EMC members' children in 2016.
-The PSV presented one $1,000 scholarship to Samantha Burchett, daughter of Kenneth and Cynthia Burchett of Wade.
-The scholarship will assist the student in her college expenses as she works to obtain her degree in a pharmaceutical science.
+The Power Source Volunteers, or PSV, awarded six college scholarships to South River EMC members' children in 2017.
+The PSV presented one $1,000 scholarship to Ashley Darroch, daughter of Hank and Kristey Darroch of Bunnlevel, to attend Campbell University to study biology.